Culsans

+Etymology

+The theonym Culsans is evidently formed from culs* ("gate"; genitive singular culsl) and Italian suffix -ano.

 Iconographical evidence

 For the most part, iconography of Culśanś is geographically limited to Northern Etruria and chronologically limited to the 3rd and 2nd centuries BCE of the Hellenistic Period.
 Many of the artifacts associated with Culśanś, come from the city of Cortona, suggesting that he had a particularly important presence there.
 His rendering on coins from Volterra and his inclusion in a dedicatory inscription found in Firenzuola, however, preclude the notion that his worship was limited to Cortona.

 Appearance

 Not all renderings of Culśanś are the same, but based on the available evidence, he is most often represented as a youthful, beardless deity with two faces, wearing nothing but a pair of rustic boots and a cap.
 This rendering of Culśanś is best represented by a bronze statuette from Cortona which dates to the 3rd or 2nd century BCE.
 In this statuette, he is shown nude, in a contrapposto stance with one hand on his hip.
 Some scholars think that his right hand originally held a rustic staff akin to the one often held by Roman Janus, while others propose that it would have held a key, an appropriate attribute for a gatekeeper and one that was also associated with images of Janus.
 In addition to his rustic boots, and the flat cap that stretches over both of his heads, he also wears a torque necklace.